obonaventure/cnp3/book-2nd/protocols/bgp.rst

 .. [#fflap] A link is said to be flapping if it switches several between an operational state and a disabled state within a short period of time.
 A router attached to such a link would need to frequently send routing messages.

-.. [#fnexthopself] Some routers, when they receive a `BGP Update` over an `eBGP session`, set the nexthop of the received route to one of their own addresses.
-This is called `nexthop-self`.
-See e.g. [WMS2004]_ for additional details.

 .. [#fgranularity] Researchers such as [MUF+2007]_ have shown that modelling the Internet topology at the AS-level requires more than the `shared-cost` and `customer->provider` peering relationships.
 However, there is no publicly available model that goes beyond these classical peering relationships.